-7.2.
-Experimentation parameters and variables
+7.2 Experimentation Parameters and Variables

-Each experiment consisted of running an instance of a pattern with a fixed number of processes (n) and a fixed mean message production rate (t); we varied n in the range 3-15 processes, and t in the range 100-1000 ms, with increments of 100 ms. In total, we ran 130 experiments for each pattern to draw our conclusions.
+Each experiment consisted of running an instance of a pattern with a fixed number of processes (n) and a fixed mean message production rate (t); we varied n in the range 3..15 processes, and t in the range 100..1000 milliseconds, with increments of 100 milliseconds.
+In total, we ran 520 experiments to draw our conclusions that they did not have an impact on the conclusions.
+Each experiment was run for a duration of 24 hours.

 We sampled the production rate from a negative exponential with parameter t.
-Similarly, we sampled both the time to transmit messages and the time each process took to produce a correlation from a negative exponential with parameter 250 ms; the time out of every artefact was set to 5 min.
-We carried out additional experiments with other values for these parameters and found that they did not have an impact on the conclusions.
-Each experiment was run for a duration of 24 h.
+Similarly, we sampled both the time to transmit messages and the time each process took to produce a correlation from a negative exponential with parameter 250 milliseconds; the time out of every artefact was set to 5 minutes.
+We carried out additional experiments with other values for these parameters and found